Credit Card Limit Increase: How to Request a Higher Limit

 • Account history - How long have you been an account holder of the issuing bank?

-Depending on the bank and on your credit standing, the credit limit increase may take effect immediately or within three to 10 banking days after making the request.
+Depending on the bank and your credit standing, the credit limit increase may take effect immediately or within three to 10 banking days after making the request.

 4. Why did I get an automatic credit limit increase?